liesnikov/extensible-elaborator/paper/main.md

 In the examples in this paper, we follow the bidirectional style of type-checking, but in practice, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.

 For the purposes of this presentation, we write a type-checker for a dependently-typed language with support for metavariables and show how to extend it to include implicit arguments, type-classes and potentially other features.
-We show more complex features in the [Case Studies section](#section_casestudies) and some basic examples of how the system works below:
+We show more complex features in the [Case Studies](#section_casestudies) section and some basic examples of how the system works below:

-For the purposes of the base language it suffices to have the following two classes:
+For the purposes of the base language it suffices to have the following classes:

 ``` haskell
 -- two terms given should be equal